 Hokienauts - NASA SUITS Team

 Hokienauts is the VT student team for the NASA SUITS, a design challenge to create augmented reality information displays for future NASA spacesuits.
-The Hokienauts approach for 2019 was to the design a display combining multi-modal interaction with a user configurable information layout.
+We have tried different approach over the years.
+In 2019, for example, we designed an interface with multi-modal interaction and a user-configurable information layout.
 The goal was to allow astronauts to efficiently access information in a variety of situations.
 By using gesture, voice, and hardware interfaces, they can choose the modality more appropriate for the context.

-We also proposed two additional hardware interface devices: a glove with sensors to allow interaction outside the view of HoloLens sensors, and a chest sensor, which is used to create a reference frame for the lateral panels of the user interface.
+We also often propose additional hardware device, for example: a glove with sensors to allow interaction outside the view of HoloLens sensors, and a chest sensor, which can be used to create a reference frame for the lateral panels of the user interface.